-Kick Crime is an early intervention Kickboxing Program targeting youths and young adults who are showing signs of misbehaving and disruptive behaviour.
+Kick Crime is an early intervention Kickboxing Program targeting, but not exclusive to, youths and young adults who are showing signs of misbehaving and disruptive behaviour.
 The program is tailored to the environment and can be delivered in schools, after school and in the community.

 Kick Crime is based on non-contact Kickboxing aimed at directing young people away from crime and criminal intentions; by promoting self-confidence, positive attitude and physical wellbeing via fun, challenging and innovative methods.